-When attempting to uninstall SafeGuard Enterprise Configuration module an uninstallation token is required and I do no have the password.
+When attempting to uninstall SafeGuard Enterprise Configuration module, an uninstallation token is required and I do not have/ know the password.

 First seen in